Daily Update: May 5, 2023

 Start every business day with our analyses of the most pressing developments affecting markets today, alongside a curated selection of our latest and most important insights on the global economy.

-The ironic challenge for agribusiness in Brazil is that its sheer abundance of corn and soybeans has driven down global prices.
-Soybean case premiums in Brazil have , and Brazil’s corn prices have fallen significantly.
-Brazil has been looking at alternatives to absorb the surplus corn and to control prices, including increasing the amount of ethanol blended with gasoline at the pump.
+Direct lending, also known as private credit, could be the silver lining to this dark cloud.
+Private credit markets have demonstrated the ability to take on larger deals.
+In some cases, this has allowed issuers to step away from the public credit markets.
+A few direct lenders are reselling loans among themselves, creating a secondary market for private debt.
+This is a process called syndication.
+Some investment banks are looking into formalizing the secondary market for private debt.
+However, syndication is not always possible because some loan documentation doesn’t allow for reselling the debt.

-Challenges remain for da Silva as he navigates the first year of his return to the presidency.
-His relationship with the often-fractious Brazilian legislature is still developing, and his attempts to influence the monetary policy of the BCB have drawn criticism.
+Despite the positive news in private credit markets, returns appear to be getting pinched in some markets.
+“In my mind, the direct lenders need to show to their investors that they’re going to get a better return than going into other forms of credit,” said Chris Porter, head of private equity, loan and collateralized loan obligation business development for EMEA at S&P Global Ratings.
+“However, I think what is happening in Europe is that there are now so many direct lenders that there’s competition for debt and therefore the pricing is coming down when they lend.”

-Today is Tuesday, May 9, 2023, and here is today’s essential intelligence.
+Today is Friday, May 5, 2023, and here is today’s essential intelligence.
+The next edition of the Daily Update will be published Tuesday, May 9.

 Written by Nathan Hunt.